 What is a potluck?

 A potluck is a party or gathering where guests bring a dish to share.
 So instead of relying on one person (the host) to provide all of the food, everyone brings something.
-Guests might be assigned a food category (salads, sides, desserts, appetizers, etc.), or maybe it’s a free-for-all where you can bring whatever you want.
+Guests might be assigned a food category (salads, sides, desserts, appetizers, drinks, etc.), or maybe it’s a free-for-all where you can bring whatever you want.
 These parties are popular in the summertime with BBQs and cookouts, at work gatherings, or even for holiday feasts.

 Best Potluck Side Dishes